Elesh-Norn/Blog/content/Refactoring_project_part_1.md

 I found quickly one item, a paper from Wetzel HN et al, [*"A novel Python program for implementation of quality control in the ELISA"*](https://www.ncbi.nlm.nih.gov/pubmed/28579365).
 They describe their quality control method and objective and states that this program is meant to help laboratories implement good quality control methods.

-But let's look a bit at their program :

 You can find it on their github at [https://github.com/hanna133/ELISA_QC](https://github.com/hanna133/ELISA_QC).

-The repository is composed of the manual, some test csv file supposed to be actual results from an ELISA, and the main program called elisaqc.py
+The repository is composed of the manual, some test csv file (meant to be actual results from an ELISA), and the main program called elisaqc.py

 It uses Tkinter as GUI and matplotlib for the plot.
 The program is written in pyhton 2.
 Having some knowledge,